 int max_of_first3 = max_element(array, array + 3);

 Can we do even better?
+Link to heading

-Our generalized function works great for arrays of any type, but arrays have a few drawbacks: one can't resize an existing array, one can't push a new element to the front of an array, etc. It would be great to use the same code for searching of the maximum element in different kinds of data structures, e. g. in a linked list.
+Our generalized function works great for arrays of any type, but arrays have a few drawbacks: one can’t resize an existing array, one can’t push a new element to the front of an array, etc. It would be great to use the same code for searching for the maximum element in different kinds of data structures, e. g. in a linked list.

 But elements of a linked list aren’t allocated linearly in memory — they are separate chunks of memory connected with each other using pointers (links).
 That means we can’t use our function anymore, because the way we access data structure elements has changed, though the algorithm itself remains completely the same: visit all the elements one after another and compare each one with the current maximum element.